-The Psychology Lab (AE107) is open to all students working on psychology assignments, with assistance from the psychology lab demonstrator (or the workstudy student) available during open lab hours.
+The AE 107 Psychology Lab is open to all students working on psychology assignments, with assistance from the Psychology Lab Technician (or the workstudy student) available during open lab hours.
 Please see the schedule posted outside the lab door for updated hours.

 To create a Sona account or to access an existing account, please use the following link: https://tru.sona-systems.com

 Psychology Bulletin Board and Showcase

 Located outside the Psychology Lab (AE 107), the Bulletin Board and Showcase are updated on a regular basis with pertinent information for current students.
 The Psychology Bulletin Board contains a large section dedicated to graduate school posters.
 Local job and volunteer opportunities, upcoming events and departmental news can also be found on the bulletin board.

 The Showcase contains information on TRU Psychology Professors and photos from various conferences and social events.

 The department offers several free workshops to help students.
 Workshop topics offered in the past include:

 - Tips for doing research

 Graduate school is an additional two to six years or more of schooling after the completion of a Bachelor's degree.
 Many TRU Psychology graduates successfully enter graduate programs in Canada and around the world.

 APA (American Psychological Association) style is an editorial style that psychologists (and other social and behavioural scientists) use to present written material.
 APA style needs to be followed when writing papers for Psychology courses.